awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-delete.md

 Deletes an AWS SAM application by deleting the AWS CloudFormation stack, the artifacts that were packaged and deployed to Amazon S3 and Amazon ECR, and the AWS SAM template file\.

 Also checks whether there is an Amazon ECR companion stack deployed, and if so prompts the user about deleting that stack and Amazon ECR repositories\.
-If `--no-prompts` is specified, then companion stacks and Amazon ECR reponsitories are deleted by default\.
+If `--no-prompts` is specified, then companion stacks and Amazon ECR repositories are deleted by default\.

 **Usage:**